Lucifer Season 5 Release Date | Cast, trailer, storyline, #savelucifer - Mash Viral

 “We are so incredibly grateful to Netflix that we revived our show last season and can now end the story of Lucifer on our terms,” said show runners Henderson and Modrovich.
 “Above all, we would like to thank the fans for their incredible passion and support.
 The best is yet to come !! “

 The good news?
-Lucifer’s fifth series was to consist of 10 episodes, but then six more were announced, which means fans will have 16 hours to get involved.
+Lucifer’s fifth series was supposed to consist of 10 episodes, but then six more were announced, which means fans will have 16 hours.
+The season is split in two, as Ellis previously confirmed: “Netflix will delete eight episodes, and then there will be a little pause, and then eight more episodes will be deleted.”

 #Lucifer season 5 is now much better – and bigger!
 We added another six hours for a total of 16 episodes! pic.twitter.com/HILzaacpsb